-What is IT Mental Health Court?,
+What Are The Goals Of IT Mental Health Court?,

-One of the major goals of IT Mental Health Court is to provide you with the help and services needed so that you won’t offend again.
+1 of the major goals of IT Mental Health Court is to provide you with the help and services needed so that you won’t offend again.
 Some of the ways we do this is by:

 - Linking offenders with serious mental illnesses to Community Mental Health services as quickly as possible.

 - Developing an individualized treatment plans for each participant.

 - Expectations for adherence to all conditions and requirements.

 How Do I Apply For Admission Into IT Mental Health Court?,